 Choose a stateroom with a balcony

-Inside and oceanview staterooms are a nice way to take a cruise on a budget, but let’s be honest—they’re pretty small.
+Choosing an inside stateroom is a smart way to take a cruise on a budget, but let’s be honest—they’re pretty small.
 On a romantic cruise, you may spend more time in your room than you would on a family vacation, so that tiny cabin might leave you feeling cramped.

 Balcony staterooms usually have more square footage, plus you’ll enjoy that extra space outside where you can relax away from the crowds.